Josh Naylor Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fourth-best in the league.
+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in the league.

-- The Yankees have a 3.78 team ERA that ranks 10th across all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.68).

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (31 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs allowed (31 total, one per game).

-- The Yankees will send German (2-2) to the mound for his sixth start of the season.
-He is 2-2 with a 5.54 ERA and 33 strikeouts in 26 2/3 innings pitched.
+- Cole makes the start for the Yankees, his seventh of the season.
+He is 5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Minnesota Twins, when the right-hander threw six innings, surrendering six earned runs while giving up five hits.
+- In his most recent outing on Friday against the Texas Rangers, the right-hander went 6 2/3 innings, giving up two earned runs while surrendering six hits.

-- The 30-year-old has put up a 5.54 ERA and 11.4 strikeouts per nine innings in five games this season, while giving up a batting average of .198 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.